aws/aws-cdk-rfcs/text/0507-subnets.md

   ipAddresses: IpAddresses.ipv4('10.0.0.0/16'),

   secondaryAddressBlocks: [
-    // The secondary address blocks must be in the same RFC 1918 range IpAddresses.ipv4('10.1.0.0/16'),
+    // The secondary address blocks must be in the same RFC 1918 range as
+    // the primary address block
+    IpAddresses.ipv4('10.1.0.0/16'),
     IpAddresses.ipv4('10.2.0.0/16')
   ]